england00/supervisor_node/README.md

 </p>

 The [Supervisor Node](src/supervisor_node.cpp) is responsible for storing the overall health state of the vehicle through a finite state machine, which here has been implemented using YASMIN ([GitHub](https://github.com/uleroboticsgroup/yasmin)) library.
 The node's output is the state of the FSM and is published as a topic.
-Within the repository, two additional nodes are included for demonstration purposes:
-- [State Selector](src/state_selector.cpp), which simulates state transitions of the FSM invoked externally;
-- [Failure Simulator](src/failure_simulator.cpp), that provides some possibily errors the system can face with, stimulating respective responses by the machine.

-In addition, there is also a [Launch File](launch/demo.py) for calling the execution of all the three nodes together with just a single command.

 ## Table of Contents